gray0018/Mesh-deformation-based-normal-integration/README.md

-# Surface-from-Gradients: An Approach Based on Discrete Geometry Processing
+# Mesh deformation based normal integration

-## What is the DGP-SfP?
+## What is the mesh deformation based normal integration?
-DGP-SfP is an efficient method to reconstruct surfaces from given normal maps.<br>
+Mesh deformation based normal integration is an efficient method to reconstruct surfaces from given normal maps.
+We initialize an plane mesh and deform it to let surface normal of each face parallel to the given normal map.
+We can also add sparse depth prior to refine the result.<br>
-DGP is an abbreviation for Discrete Geometry Processing.<br>
-SfP is an abbreviation for Surface-from-Gradients.<br>
-DGP-SfP was first proposed in "Surface-from-Gradients: An Approach Based on Discrete Geometry Processing", W. Xie et al., CVPR 2014.

 ## How to use?
 Clone the repository and run the main.py: